 Prior to conducting the on-site wetlands assessment within the study area, various background materials relating to the site were reviewed.
 These include aerials from Google earth and the Santa Rosa USGS 7.5-minute quadrangle.
-A channelized drainage ditch east and west of Airway Drive was observed on Google Earth.
-Historic aerials dating back to 1958 show majority of the proposed footprint was formerly orchard or vineyard.
+A remnant creek channel is located on the western edge of the site but this channel is outside the proposed development footprint.
+No other potential wetland signatures were identified in the background review.

 Additionally, the Soil Survey of Sonoma County was reviewed to determine if any of the soils on the project site are mapped as hydric soils.
-The presence of a hydric soil-mapping unit on a project site suggests the presence of potential wetland habitats and therefore is another tool used in wetland identification.
+The presence of a hydric soil-mapping unit on a project site suggests the presence of potential wetland habitats and therefore is another tool used in preliminary wetland identification.
 The soil units mapped on the project site are listed as: